Henry O'Neill (soldier)

 Colonel Henry O'Neill (Enri Ó Néill; Enrique Oneil; c.
-1586 – 25 August 1610) was an Irish-born soldier and nobleman who served with the Spanish army in the Eighty Years' War.
+1586 – 25 August 1610) was an Irish-born nobleman and soldier who served with the Spanish army in the Eighty Years' War.

 In 1600 he was relocated to Spain to strengthen relations between his father, Irish confederacy leader Hugh O'Neill, and the Spanish government.
 Following the end of the Nine Years' War (1603) and the Anglo-Spanish War (1604), Henry continued to live in Spain and expressed interest in military service.
 English officials feared his entrance into the Spanish military could renew conflict.
-Nevertheless, in 1605 Henry was made colonel of the first Irish regiment in the Spanish army.
+Nevertheless, in 1605 Henry was made colonel of the first Irish regiment (tercio) in the Spanish army.
 He served for many years in the Low Countries, before dying in Spain of illness, aged 23.

 Henry was de jure 5th Baron Dungannon by the patent of the earldom, though he was never recognised as such by the Irish House of Lords.

 Family background

 Henry O'Neill was born c.
 1586, the second son of Irish lord Hugh O'Neill, Earl of Tyrone, and his second wife Siobhán O'Donnell.
 He was descended from the Gaelic Irish clans of O'Neill and O'Donnell of Tír Eoghain and Tyrconnell respectively.
 Henry had several older sisters, Sarah, Mary and Alice, as well as an older brother Hugh O'Neill, 4th Baron Dungannon.
-Siobhán died in January 1591.
+Siobhán died in early 1591.
 Tyrone noted that Hugh and Henry were in fosterage in August 1594.
 In 1599, English writer Sir John Harrington described brothers Hugh and Henry as "of good cheerful aspect, freckled, not tall, but strong, well-set, and acquainted with the English tongue".